rogeriojorge/vmecpp/README.md

 On the other hand, some features of the original Fotran VMEC are not available in VMEC++.
 See [below](#known-differences-with-respect-to-parvmecvmec2000) for more details.

+⚠️ VMEC++ is a production-ready physics simulator but still in beta as a standalone Python package ⚠️

 -----

 ## Table of Contents